7.7.2 – Grants Management and Acceptance

 Part 5: Grant Expectations

 Subpart A: MnSCU Compliance.
-Gift and Grant Acceptance Reporting form is required for gifts or grants made to Lake Superior College in excess of $50,000.
-This form is not required for a gift or grant to the Lake Superior College Foundation.
+Gift and Grant Acceptance Reporting form is required for gifts or grants made to LSC in excess of $50,000.
+This form is not required for a gift or grant to the LSC Foundation.
 The form is available on the MnSCU web site.

 Subpart B: Pre-Award Requirements